-For running the machine in cold weather or powder snow, a special cover is available, which is mounted on the starter housing.
-This reduces the intake of cold air and prevents large amounts of snow from being sucked in.
+If the chain saw is to be used in cold weather or powder snow conditions a special cover can be fitted to the starter unit.
+This restricts the flow of cooling air and prevents large amounts of snow from being sucked in.

-CAUTION!
-If the special winterising kit has been fitted or any measures have been taken to increase the temperature these changes must be reversed before the machine is used in normal temperature conditions.
-Otherwise there is a risk of overheating, resulting in severe damage to the engine.
+IMPORTANT!
+If the temperature rises above -5°C or 0°C respectively the machine MUST be restored to its normal set-up.
+Otherwise there is a risk of overheating, which can cause severe engine damage.
 IMPORTANT!
 Any maintenance other than that described in this manual must be carried out by your servicing dealer (retailer).